9 unexpected adventures in India

 (CNN) — India is immense; not solely in size and spirit, but also in possibilities.
 If you're traveling here, a visit to the Taj Mahal -- the iconic white marble mausoleum and UNESCO World Heritage site -- is likely on the top of your list.
 And you're probably familiar with other popular activities such as cruising the backwaters of Kerala on a houseboat, deepening your yoga practice in Rishikesh, and witnessing colorful festivals throughout the country.
 And then of course there's the northern region Rajasthan, most often associated with its royal palaces, mighty forts and flashes of color in the "Pink City" of Jaipur and the "Blue City" of Jodhpur.

 But sometimes the best travel experiences are those that are lesser known and further afield.
-Here are nine unique adventures to take you off the typical tourist trail -- after you've had a chance to marvel at the Taj Mahal, of course.
+Here are nine unexpected adventures to take you off the typical tourist trail -- after you've had a chance to marvel at the Taj Mahal, of course.

 Take a hike in tiger territory